Ram Janmabhoomi: Historical significance

 H.R.
 Neville, the editor of the Faizabad District Gazetteer (1870), wrote that the Janmasthan temple "was destroyed by Babur and replaced by a mosque."
 He also wrote "The Janmasthan was in Ramkot and marked the birthplace of Rama.
 In 1528 A.D.
 Babur came to Ayodhya and halted here for a week.
 He destroyed the ancient temple and on its site built a mosque, still known as Babur's mosque.
 The materials of the old structure [i.e., the temple] were largely employed, and many of the columns were in good preservation."

+Al-Hind-u fi al – ‘Ahd al-Isami, by Maulana Shams Tabriz Khan describes "And among them is the great mosque that was built by the Timurid king Babar in the sacred city of Ajodhya.
+It is believed that Rama Chandra, considered to be the manifestation of God, was born here.
+There is a long story about his wife Sita.
+There was a big temple for them in this city.
+At a certain place Sita used to sit and cook food for her consort.
+Well, the said king Babar demolished it and built a mosque at that very place with chiseled stone in 923 A.H."

 Opposition to the claim

-A section of historians, such as R. S. Sharma, state that such claims of Babri Masjid site being the birthplace of Rama sprang up only after the 18th century.
+A section of historians, such as R. S. Sharma, state that such claims of Babri Masjid site being the birthplace of Rama sprang up only after the 18th century and Janmabhoomi's location given in the various Ayodhya-mahatmyas does not tally with the Babri Masjid location.
 Sharma states that Ayodhya emerged as a place of Hindu pilgrimage only in medieval times, since ancient texts do not mention it as a pilgrim centre.
-For example, chapter 85 of the Vishnu Smriti lists 52 places of pilgrimage, which do not include Ayodhya.
+For example, chapter 85 of the Vishnu Smriti (contains the earliest list of tirthas) lists 52 places of pilgrimage, which do not include Ayodhya.

 Many critics also claim that the present-day Ayodhya was originally a Buddhist site, based on its identification with Saketa described in Buddhist texts.
 According to historian Romila Thapar, ignoring the Hindu mythological accounts, the first historic mention of the city dates back to the 7th century, when the Chinese pilgrim Xuanzang described it as a Buddhist site.